wp-plugins/nextgen-facebook/readme.txt

 = Version 7.6.8 =

 * **Bugfixes**
-	* Added a merge feature for post meta options, to retain any excluded options from the Social Settings form (Pro version).
+	* Added a merge feature for post meta options, to retain hidden / excluded options from the Social Settings form (Pro version).
 * **Enhancements**
 	* Added an 'ngfb_buttons_cache_salt' filter to modify the sharing buttons cache salt string.
 	* Renamed / changed the 'Header Tags' tab in the Social Settings metabox for 'Title and Description' and 'Image and Video'.